Designing our bodies for the future

 Photographer and artist Chen Man is CNN Style's guest editor.
-She's commissioned a series of features around the theme of visual language and imagining the future.
+She has commissioned a series of features

 From tribal piercings to the figurative tattoos of prehistory, humans have been modifying their bodies for millennia.
-But advances in prosthetics, implants and biotechnology are allowing us to alter ourselves in new and unprecedented ways -- not only to beautify or overcome deficiencies, but to enhance and exceed our current capabilities.
+But advances in prosthetics, implants and bioengineering are allowing us to alter ourselves in new and unprecedented ways -- not only to beautify or overcome deficiencies, but to enhance and exceed our current capabilities.

-Below, bionic artist Viktoria Modesta, bio-hacker Amal Graafstra, and the world's first recognized cyborg, Neil Harbisson, describe, in their words, how and why they've chosen to transform their bodies.
+Below, bionic artist Viktoria Modesta, bio-hacker Amal Graafstra and the world's first recognized cyborg, Neil Harbisson, describe, in their words, how and why they've chosen to transform their bodies.

 All three defy categorization and eschew the widely-used term "body-hacker."
 But whatever the title -- bio-hackers, neuro-hackers, futurists or otherwise -- this ever-growing community is challenging the very notion of what it means to be human.